solidi/hl-mods/workspace/redist/readme.txt

     - "pushy" - all weapon attacks push you back like a gauss attack
     - "randomweapon" - spawn with a randomly selected weapon
     - "ricochet" - the best mod ever made
+    - "rocketbees" - hornets are explosive
+    - "rocketcrowbar" - spawn with a rocket crowbar, makes all rockets act drunk
     - "rockets" - a random chance of rockets throw on attack!
-    - "rocketcrowbar" - spawn with a rocket crowbar, makes all rockets act drunk
     - "sanic" - evil santa and sanic with a santa hat team up against you
     - "santahat" - everyone wears a santa hat and says hohoho randomly
     - "sildenafil" - screen goes blue